Gordon Smith (footballer, born December 1954): Playing career

 Smith was born in Kilwinning, and started his career with Kilmarnock, following in the footsteps of his grandfather, Mattha Smith.
-He was known as 'Casper' (after the ghost cartoon character) for the way he 'ghosted' past defenders in his path.
 Sold to Rangers in 1977 for £65,000, in his first season at Ibrox Smith won the domestic treble, scoring 27 goals from midfield.
 He also scored the winning goal in the 1978 Scottish League Cup Final, against Celtic.

 He was sold to Brighton & Hove Albion in 1980 for a record transfer fee of £440,000.
 He returned to Rangers on loan in December 1982, playing in the 1982 League Cup Final defeat by Celtic.
 Smith made three appearances during his loan spell without scoring.

 Smith played for Brighton in the 1983 FA Cup Final against Manchester United.
 He scored the first Brighton goal, but his appearance is best remembered for a chance to win the cup for Brighton late in extra time – the ball broke to Smith within 10 yards of the goal, but his shot was smothered by United goalkeeper Gary Bailey.
 The match ended in a 2–2 draw, and Brighton lost 4–0 in the replay.

 After Brighton he joined Manchester City.
 He was top scorer for City in the 1984–85 season.
 He then had a short spell with Oldham Athletic, and played in Austria with Admira Wacker.

-Smith joined Swiss club FC Basel for their 1987–88 season, signing a one year contract under head-coach Urs Siegenthaler.
+Smith joined Swiss club FC Basel for their 1987–88 season, signing a one-year contract under head-coach Urs Siegenthaler.
 He played his league debut for his new club at the St. Jakob Stadium on 12 August 1987 and scored his first goal in the same game, but it did not help the team much, because Basel were defeated 2–1 by Lausanne-Sport.
-His team mates included goalkeeper Urs Suter, defenders Peter Bernauer and Massimo Ceccaroni, and Switzerland national team players such as Adrian Knup, Dominique Herr and Peter Nadig; however, despite the talent of these individuals, Basel were relegated to the Nationalliga B after the 1987–88 Nationalliga A season.
+His teammates included goalkeeper Urs Suter, defenders Peter Bernauer and Massimo Ceccaroni, and Switzerland national team players such as Adrian Knup, Dominique Herr and Peter Nadig; however, despite the talent of these individuals, Basel were relegated to the Nationalliga B after the 1987–88 Nationalliga A season.

 During his time with Basel, Smith played a total of 26 competitive games (25 in the Nationalliga A, one in the Swiss Cup) and scored three goals, all in the domestic league.

 He finished his career back in Scotland with Stirling Albion.